The Art of War: a moving new documentary from UAE-based filmmakers

 The war of art

-Although art may not actually have the power to stop war, a fact acknowledged in the film by Syrian artist Abu Malek Al Shami, “it cannot change a map, it cannot change the outcome of a battle” he says “but it surely has an impact”.
+Although art may not actually have the power to stop war – a fact acknowledged in the film by Syrian artist Abu Malek Al Shami, when he says “it cannot change a map, it cannot change the outcome of a battle” – there’s still profound value in it, as Al Shami concludes, “it surely has an impact”.

-When ruminating on what type of impact, we’re given a fascinating spectrum of interpretation.
+When ruminating on what type of impact, the documentary gives us a fascinating spectrum of interpretation.
 It unites people; it’s a common language; it gives individuals agency; it has the power to change things internally for the creators and the spectator; it enables people to see things from a different perspective; and it can inspire the world to make a change.

 The film is completely free to watch on YouTube (below), and will quite probably be one of the most powerful 15 minutes of video you’ll see this year.